syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Presentation.md

 {% endhighlight  %}

-> Note: When the grid is sorted against multiple columns, the affected column headers get painted with a number that starts from 0, 1 ... representing the sort order.
+N> When the grid is sorted against multiple columns, the affected column headers get painted with a number that starts from 0, 1 ... representing the sort order.

 The following screenshot shows a multicolumn sorting enabled GDC: